 Here's a bit more context

 What's the message you get when that is the only part of the verse you are given?
 The message comes across that we have no reason to doubt anything a leader of the Church says because it’s the same as if the Lord Himself had said it, right?
-Tuns out our high school English teachers were right.
-Context really does matter.
-And when we misquote people or manipulate source material for some other agenda we risk doing damage to both parties.
-It's not a good idea.
+Wrong.
+Tuns out our high school English teachers were right about a little thing called context.
+And when we misquote people or manipulate source material for some other agenda we risk doing damage to everyone involved.
 Seems it would be even more important to keep this in mind in matters of God's word.
 Perhaps we should be double careful when we use scripture to teach something.

 What this verse being discussed is not saying is that a person's Church office or calling automatically makes their words the same as if God spoke.
 That's backwards.
-If the words spoken are not in aliment with God's words how can we claim "it" is the same as if God spoke?
-No one can can just make stuff up, or pontificate, or share their own ideas and opinions and philosophies then claim it is the same as if God said it.
+If the words spoken are not in aliment with God's words, then it's a false claim to say "it" is the same as if God spoke.
+No one can can just say stuff that makes you feel good, or share their own ideas and opinions and philosophies then claim it is the same as if God said it.
 And therefore it will be fulfilled.
 Nope.
 That's a little ridiculous when you think about it.
 That would amount to God being obligated to honor man's words simply because the man held a religious position of authority.
 That's making God obey man.

-Whatever someone holding a Church office says obviously does not bind God into ownership of whatever that person says.
-The source and content of the message is what matters, not the speaker.
-Whether or not you got warm fuzzies.
-This hopefully has helped clarify these verses.
-It's not difficult to understand once you look at the context.
+Whatever someone holding a Church office says obviously does equate to God's word unless God gave the message.
+This makes discernment all the more important.
 Joseph Smith remarked that a Prophet is only a Prophet when acting as such.
 (TPJS pg 278).
 Everyone has the freedom to think and act for themselves.
 Our duty is to discern when God's Spirit accompanies a message.
 God vouched for Joseph Smith's words.
 I have not seen any revelation since Joseph's day with any similar endorsement.
 I believe we should honor and value what Joseph Smith said and gave us.

-Another example of a verse used to communicate and validate the cultural belief that whatever someone says is scripture:
+Another example of a verse often (mis)used to communicate and validate the cultural belief that whatever someone in authority says is scripture:

 D&C 68: 2-4 And, behold, and lo, this is an ensample unto all those who were ordained unto this priesthood, whose mission is appointed unto them to go forth— 3 And this is the ensample unto them, that they shall speak as they are moved upon by the Holy Ghost.
 4 And whatsoever they shall speak when moved upon by the Holy Ghost shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the word of the Lord, shall be the voice of the Lord, and the power of God unto salvation.